muki01/Game_Store-Angular/README.md

 # Details Page
 This page contains the details for each game offer.
-Where logged in users can buy and download the game
+Where logged in users can like, buy and download the game If logged in users is Admin, can edit or delete all posts.
-If logged in users is Admin, can edit or delete the offer.
+If the logged in user is a Creator, they can only edit or delete posts they created.

 * Not Logged in user

 ![Game Details (Not logged)](https://github.com/muki01/Game_Store-Angular/assets/75759731/3da4f225-7159-44ce-be7b-1ab19b841979)

-* Logged in user (Not Admin)
+* Logged in user (Not Admin or Creator)

   ![Game Details](https://github.com/muki01/Game_Store-Angular/assets/75759731/3dfe9ccd-0889-4a0b-8c2d-c3bbeb3e1b40)

-* Logged in user (Admin)
+* Logged in user (Admin and Creator)

 ![Remo,Edit Btns](https://github.com/muki01/Game_Store-Angular/assets/75759731/7ec93b97-63ea-425d-af12-07b2c467ad3c)